-David Soren, Vera-Ellen: The Magic and the Mystery- This book documents the tragic story of the greatest female dancer who ever lived (in Dr. Soren's opinion), how she drove herself to become a superwoman and how she was destroyed by Hollywood Studios, inadvertent bad parenting, unsympathetic men and a lack of medical knowledge about her illnesses.
-One day of the course each year is devoted to Vera in memory of her forgotten achievements and artistry.This is available at the bookstores here or at a discount at MMarquee@aol.com package with the book cited above.
+David Soren, Vera-Ellen: The Magic and the Mystery- (you may used any of the 3 editions from Midnight Marquee Press).
+This book documents the tragic story of the great female dancer, how she drove herself to become a superwoman and how she was destroyed by Hollywood Studios, inadvertent bad parenting, unsympathetic men and a lack of medical knowledge about her illnesses.
+One day of the course each year is devoted to Vera in memory of her forgotten achievements and artistry.This is available at the bookstores here or at a discount at MMarquee@aol.com.

 For the quizzes make sure you have 5 facts about each term, if possible, including a good definition and a date if a date is relevant.
-You will be asked to define 2 of the terms for each of the quizzes.
-Learning dates as closely as possible is an important aspect of the course.
+You will be asked to know some specified terms and concepts from the Vera-Ellen book and the art book for the course will have specific critical thinking questions for you to wrestle with.
+Learning dates as closely as possible is also an important aspect of the course.

 ACTUAL READING ASSIGNMENTS FOR THE ENTIRE COURSE:

 The midterm will be drawn from concepts emphasized primarily in class and which, for the most part, are also found in your reading assignments.
 Focus on material covered in the review session in class and on the preceptors' review session as well.
 Remember that the "in class" review session is the one to base your studying on.
 The preceptor session is their opinion and may contain errors.
-It is just done as a further help to your studying but could have a few inaccuracies.
+It is only intended to help your studying but could have a few inaccuracies.

 Oversleeping is no excuse to miss it.
 You must show up unless you have what we consider a valid and acceptable excuse.
 If you are ill you MUST have a medical statement to get a makeup final.
 You must report failure to attend the final within 1 day of the examination if you are requesting a makeup for a valid reason.
 Exams must be turned in when called for at the end of the examination and cannot be turned in after your instructor leaves class.